-She pulls him into her embrace, draws Keiko in too.
+She pulls him into her embrace and draws Keiko in too.
 He hears her murmur something.
 It sounds like "I love you," but he isn't sure and he doesn't want to ask.
-He looks up and Keiko is looking at him with the expression he is sure that he wears too.
+He looks up and Keiko is looking at him with an expression he's sure he's wearing too.

 Desire.
 Disappointment.
 Regret.
 Love.
 They both love Kira.
 They love each other.
 Nothing will change that.
 It will just take time again.

 Time to let this settle.
-Disappear into the murk where it is safely hidden.
+Disappear into the murk where it's safely hidden.
 Where they can pretend that it never happened.
-Where they can pretend that it is not between them, does not define them.
+Where they can pretend that it isn't between them, doesn't define them.